Probely/jenkins-plugin/README.md

 ![Creating an API key](/images/new_api_key.png)

-After the API is created, please take note of the `Target id` and API key values.
+After the API key is created, please take note of the `Target id` and API key values.
 They will be required to configure the Plugin credentials later on.

 # Configuring the plugin